gvwilson/sensibleadventures/bookster/bookster.md

 there, it decided, tipping to the side and soaring away with a disappointed cry.

 "*La*, over there," Razi said, pointing.
 "See?"
-Two orange-furred trolls, mother and child from their size, swung from branch to branch through the pines.
+A pair of trolls with long orange hair---the kind the Bantangui called "orangutans"---swung from branch to branch through the pines.

 "Whoa," Erileine said in awe.